Haiti's allies need to help tackle spike in violence -Canada PM Trudeau | Law-Order

 Haiti's allies need to help tackle spike in violence -Canada PM Trudeau

-The international community also needs to address deep governance problems that are fueling a political and security crisis in the western hemisphere's poorest country, he told a group of foreign ministers holding a day of talks to discuss the crisis.
+Haiti's allies must act immediately to help tackle a spike in violence that is worsening an already precarious humanitarian situation, Canadian Prime Minister Justin Trudeau said on Friday.
+The international community also needs to address deep governance problems that are fueling a political and security crisis in the Western Hemisphere's poorest country, he told a group of foreign ministers holding a day of virtual talks to discuss the crisis.

 - Country: